LVMAC Scholarship Program

 Average Annual Scholarship is $1,000

-2. Veterans of working age seeking meaningful reemployment due to job loss
+2. Veterans seeking meaningful reemployment due to job loss

 The Council serves the Lehigh Valley area (defined as Lehigh and Northampton counties).
 Therefore, besides being U.S. citizens, candidates must have their primary residence or Home of Record in the Lehigh Valley.
 Also, they should intend to work in the Greater Lehigh Valley unless entering active duty military service.